rschanta/rschanta.github.io/_pages/about.md

 ## Educational Background
-- **B.S Civil Engineering** (Cornell University, 2023):  concentration in Fluid Mechanics/Hydrology/Water Resources Engineering and minor in Environmental Engineering.
+- **B.S.
+Civil Engineering** (Cornell University, 2023):  concentration in Fluid Mechanics/Hydrology/Water Resources Engineering and minor in Environmental Engineering.
-- **M.C.E Civil Engineering** (University of Delaware, 2025): concentration in Coastal Engineering.
+- **M.C.E.
+Civil Engineering** (University of Delaware, 2025): concentration in Coastal Engineering.
 Thesis focused on applying machine learning algorithms to build surrogate models for wave statistics from FUNWAVE-TVD outputs.
-- **Ph.D.
-Civil Engineering** (Univesity of Washington, current role): focusing on coastal engineering with the Derakhti Lab in Environmental Fluid Mechanics
+- **PhD Civil Engineering** (Univesity of Washington, current role): focusing on coastal engineering with the Derakhti Lab in Environmental Fluid Mechanics